Rosuav/TF2BuffBot/README.md

 No carnage points are granted for achieving map goals (capturing the flag, taking a control point, moving the payload, etc).
 Such actions may help you win, but they don't create death and destruction.
 Get out there killing stuff!
+Though... the CCC might sometimes take it upon itself to "reward" these actions with a bit of a fireball, so take care...

 See [knobs](knobs.md) for a full list of tweakable knobs and some advice on how they affect gameplay.